leekgroup/postpi/README.md

     library('postpi')

-### How to use (for continuous and categorical data)
+### Example on how to use our package

 In this section, we include a simple example to use the package on a data set with continuous outcomes.
-We also provide a detailed tutorial on how to use our package with multiple examples in the  [vignettes](http://www.siruowang.com/postpi/doc/vignettes.html).
+We also provide a detailed tutorial on how to use our package with multiple examples on both continuous and categorical data in the  [vignettes](http://www.siruowang.com/postpi/doc/vignettes.html).

 In this example, we use a data set `RINdata` available in the package. `RINdata` contains a column of observed RIN values named `actual`, a column of predicted RIN values named `prediction` obtained from a previous trained data set, and 200 columns of gene expression regions.
 We want to study associations between RINs and gene expression levels.
 A detailed description of the `RINdata` data set is available at our paper [Post-prediction inference](a link to preprint).